-Mr. Voight, after appearing in Franco Zeffirelli’s version of “The Champ” , “A Dog of Flanders” is the second film you appear in which is a remake.
+Mr. Voight, after appearing in Franco Zeffirelli’s version of “The Champ” , “A Dog of Flanders” is the second time you appear in a remake.
 Isn’t it a dangerous move to appear in remakes?

 When “Midnight Cowboy” was released, you became a star instantly.
 Yet you preferred character studies instead of star roles.
 Was that by choice?